Craig Houk

 Picture

-Excited to announce that two monologues from SYD will be included in Smith & Kraus's The Best Women's Stage Monologues 2025 and The Best Men's Stage Monologues 2025.
+Excited to announce that two monologues from SYD are now available for purchase as part of Smith & Kraus's The Best Women's Stage Monologues 2025 and The Best Men's Stage Monologues 2025.
 Thank you to Gene Kato (Next Stage Press) and to Owen Robertson (Lab Theater Project) for their incredible support.
+And a very special thank you to the enormously gifted Debbie Lamedman for her ongoing dedication to and support of playwrights.

 BIO